Last Updated: June 30, 2023

-California residents and Virginia consumers may make a rights request by visiting this portal, by contacting us at email@example.com, or by calling us at 1-833-923-3717.
+California, Colorado, Connecticut, or Virginia consumers may make a rights request by visiting this portal, by contacting us at firstname.lastname@example.org, or by calling us at 1-833-923-3717.
 Prior to processing certain requests, we will verify your request by asking you to provide information related to your recent interactions with us, such as information about a recent purchase.

 If we receive your request from an authorized agent, we may ask for evidence that you have provided such agent with a power of attorney or that the agent otherwise has valid written authority to submit requests to exercise rights on your behalf.
 If you are an authorized agent seeking to make a request, please email us at email@example.com.